shivannis/xandr-docs-public/xandr-docs/articles/data-providers/segment-usage-by-buyers.md

 Bidders receive full details of every auction on the bid request.
 These details include:

-- Auction ID.
+- Auction ID
-- Xandr User ID.
+- Xandr User ID
-- Referrer URL.
+- Referrer URL
-- IP Address.
+- IP Address
-- Segment information for all owned segments.
+- Segment information for all owned segments
-- Segment information for segments which have been shared by a data provider.
+- Segment information for segments which have been shared by a data provider

 Use of this information is entirely reliant upon targeting logic built into the bidder's architecture.